Abbi Pulling: British F4

 In 2020, Pulling made her single-seater debut, racing in the F4 British Championship with JHR Developments.
-She finished the season 6th in the standings with four podiums to her name.
+She finished the season sixth in the standings with four podiums to her name.

-She re-signed for the team going into the 2021 season with aspirations to fight for the title, but had to pull out in September due to lack of budget.
+Pulling re-signed for the team going into the 2021 season with aspirations to fight for the title, but had to pull out in September due to a lack of budget.

 Pulling returned for the 2024 season with Rodin Motorsport.
 She became the first female race winner of the series when she won Race 5 at Brands Hatch while scoring the fastest lap of the race.

 Formula Renault Eurocup

-In late 2020, Pulling made a one-off appearance in Formula Renault Eurocup at Imola driving for Fernando Alonso's team.
+In late 2020, Pulling made a one-off appearance in Formula Renault Eurocup at Imola, driving for Fernando Alonso's team.
 She finished both races in last place.